kdwils/blog/content/posts/installing-metallb.md

 +++
 author = "Kyle Wilson"
-title = "Loadbalancing with Metallb for my bare-metal cluster" date = "2023-02-15" description = "Metallb "
+title = "Loadbalancing with Metallb on my bare-metal cluster" date = "2023-02-15" description = "Metallb "
 summary = "Metallb in k3s RPIs kubernetes cluster.
 Testing the metallb installation by deploying pihole.
 Using pihole ad blocking for the entire tailnet."